 In this article:

-Other leading producers include Ireland, Canada, and America, each with its own unique brand of whiskey.
+Today, Scotland is the leading producer of whiskey, with Ireland, Canada, and America following suit, each with its own unique brand of whiskey.

 The multiple varieties of whiskey hailing from different geographical locations tend to come with their specific character, name, taste, and ingredients.

 Scotland is known for producing a specific type of whiskey called scotch, which is distilled from malted barley.